How to balance caregiving with other family responsibilities

 When you’re caring for a parent with memory loss, the emotional struggle is very real.
 Of course, you want to give this family member the best possible care, locate the best doctors and research the best treatments.
 But what if you also have a spouse, children and co-workers who need your time and attention too?

-“Being a caregiver – to someone who has dementia or another illness – is extremely time-consuming, even life-changing,” says Denise Butler, MA, CSA, geriatric assessment coordinator with Riverside Health System.
+“Being a caregiver – to someone who has dementia or another illness – is extremely time-consuming, even life-changing,” says Denise Butler, MA, CSA, geriatric assessment coordinator with Riverside Health.
 “As time goes on, the patient needs more and more attention.
 And naturally, caregivers feel stressed – sandwiched between two generations of families who need them.”

 According to the Alzheimer’s Association, nearly 25 percent of the people who care for loved ones with dementia and Alzheimer’s are “sandwich generation” caregivers — caring for both someone with the disease and for children or grandchildren.